-- problem with a cue by finding the channel number before the Designer has to look. - 2.
+- 1. During the Technical Rehearsals, the Assistant usually takes notes for the Designer.
+A good Assistant will watch closely to what the Designer is doing with the show and help whenever possible in editing a cue or find what might be a problem with a cue by finding the channel number before the Designer has to look. - 2.
 The Assistant's duties throughout this process depend on the Designer's needs for that particular show.
 The quality of this part of the assignment depend heavily on the Assistant's willingness to commit to the show and watch carefully to get as much as possible out of this part of the process.
 This is the hardest part of the process on the show and cues. - 3.
-As the show nears opening, the ALD should work with the Master Electrician to make sure that the ME is aware of the focus and can troubleshoot the plot effectively after opening night. - Post Opening Night - After the show opens, the Lighting Designer and the Assistant are done, usually.
+As the show nears opening, the ALD should work with the Master Electrician to make sure that the ME is aware of the focus and can troubleshoot the plot effectively after opening night.

+• Post Opening Night

+After the show opens, the Lighting Designer and the Assistant are done, usually.
 In some professional situations, the Lighting Designer or their Assistant may be called in to check the focus of the show or to check the cueing in certain sections.